1sh1vam/Getting-and--Cleaning-Data/codeBook.md

 Entire numbers in code column of the X replaced with corresponding activity taken from second column of the activity_labels variable

-## Export FinalData into tidydata.txt file.
+## Export tidySet data into tidydata.txt file.